flashnuke/deadnet/apk/README.md

 </br>The parts that are supposed to open network sockets and send the spoofed packets were written in C++ and compiled into native binaries that are run explicitly by the Python app.

 # Requirements
-* Phone must be rooted
+* Device must be rooted
+* The native binaries are compiled for the following for the following machine architecture types: (ARM, ARM64, x86, x86_64), see the building section in order to compile for a different architecture type and modify the code accordingly

 # Building